-Democrats' strength in Nevada was put to the test once again in this Senate election.
-With voter registration numbers on their side, seven-term Democratic Rep. Shelley Berkley had hoped to deny Republican Sen. Dean Heller a full Senate term (Heller was appointed to the seat after Republican John Ensign resigned).
+Democrats’ strength in Nevada was being put to the test once again in a Senate election.
+With voter registration numbers on their side, seven-term Democratic Rep. Shelley Berkley hoped to deny Republican Sen. Dean Heller a full Senate term (Heller was appointed to the seat after Republican John Ensign resigned).

-A House ethics investigation and a lackluster debate performance kept Berkley below Heller in recent polls.
-Heller's strong fund-raising ability also helped him keep the advantage in a state with a heavy Latino population that normally overwhelmingly votes Democratic.
+A House ethics investigation and a lackluster debate performance kept Berkley below Heller in the most recent polls.
+Heller’s strong fundraising ability also helped him keep the advantage in a state with a heavy Latino population that overwhelmingly votes Democratic.
 Turnout for the presidential race could have the largest impact on the outcome of this race.

 North Dakota: Heidi Heitkamp (D) vs. Rep. Rick Berg (R)